morningD/FlexCFL/README.md

 You can modify the configurations by directly modifying the `config` of trainer.
 The commonly used hyperparameters of FlexCFL are:
 ```
+# The dataset name, data file should be stored in floder FLexCFL/data/
+trainer_config['dataset'] = 'femnist'

+# The model name, model definition file should be saved in floder FLexCFL/flearn/model/
+trainer_config['model'] = 'mlp'

 # Total communication round
 trainer_config['num_rounds'] = 300